 Mung Bean Sprouts

-Bean sprout as super key because they add the level of crunch factor to an otherwise soft texture dish.
+Bean sprouts add the level of crunch factor to an otherwise soft texture dish.
 Sprouts are also super good for you!
 Don’t cook them too long or else they lose their crunchiness and become soggy!

 Soak the Shiitake Mushrooms